 - Have access to, and be involved in, the Analytics in Curriculum and Pedagogy process.
 Gateway course faculty, institutional research staff, student success professionals, and other campus leaders will work through structured exercises during the first year of the Gateways to Completion process to apply analytics and guide early intervention in high-failure rate courses.
 Gateways to Completion's Analytics in Pedagogy and Curriculum component includes both tools and the processes needed to guide early and frequent feedback.

 - Access to a web-based platform, ongoing webinars, and resources, and expertise.

 Barriers to Student Success in Gateway Courses.

 High levels of failure in gateway courses.

-Gateways to Completion improves student learning and success in gateway courses through an evidence-based, structured course analysis and redesign process that involves faculty and staff.
+The Gateways to Completion process improves student learning and success in gateway courses through an evidence-based, structured course analysis and redesign process that involves faculty and staff.

 Students in underrepresented populations are often disproportionately represented in DFWI rates in gateway courses.